 We have to always evaluate the position and, keeping in mind some basic ideas, decide which of the two minor pieces is superior in our given setup.

 Knowing this, let’s review now what are the characteristics that make a Knight better than a Bishop:

 - Closed positions.
-Bishops have limited freedom of move in this type of structures, while knights can easily get to an eventual weak square in the position.
+Bishops have limited freedom of movement in this type of structure, while knights can easily get to an eventual weak square in the position.